affanmalik02/Timeline/README.md

    - `date`: required (can be saved as a string instead of a datetime)
    - `imdb_id`: required with length 9
    - `movie_title`: required with minimum length 1 and maximum length 100

+### Lexicon

+Creating a unique lexicon for your social media site, "Timeline," can help establish a distinctive brand identity and enhance user engagement.
+Here are some suggestions for various elements of your site:

+Posts: Since your platform is named "Timeline," you could call individual posts "Moments".
+This term encapsulates the idea of capturing a specific point in time, which aligns well with the theme of your site.

+User Profiles: Refer to user profiles as "Chronicles".
+This term suggests a detailed and continuous account, much like a personal history, which fits the concept of a timeline.

+Like: Instead of "likes," you could use "Echoes".
+This term can symbolize the reverberation or impact a post has on the community, similar to how sound echoes resonate.

+Share: Instead of "share," use "Spread".
+This suggests the action of spreading a moment through the timelines of others.

+Followers: Call them "Timekeepers".
+This term fits the temporal theme and gives a sense of people who keep track of others' timelines.

+Messaging/DMs: Refer to these as "Telegrams".
+This harkens back to older forms of communication and gives a nostalgic touch to the action of sending direct messages.

+Notifications: Call these "Tidings".
+It’s a term that traditionally means news or information and is a nice, less-common term that fits the historical or temporal theme.

+Trending Topics: Call them "Eras".
+This term represents significant periods in history, aligning well with the idea of trending or notable events on your platform.

+Story Feature: Name this feature "Epic".
+An epic is a long narrative poem, which could metaphorically represent a user's collection of short, personal stories.

+Groups/Communities: Refer to them as "Guilds".
+Historically, a guild was an association of craftsmen or merchants, which could parallel the idea of a group with common interests.

+Live Streaming: Name this feature "Currents".
+This can symbolize the live, flowing nature of this kind of content, like a river current that's always moving and changing.

+Polls/Surveys: Call them "Censuses".
+In keeping with the historical theme, a census is a systematic collection of data about a population.